 | This is the 101st story of Our Life Logs |

 My childhood was spent in the small city of Manizales, Colombia.
 As the youngest in the family, my parents were quite overprotective of me.
 They didn’t let me go outside and play with other kids very often because they would worry about me.
 The isolation made me shy and socially awkward.
 My older brother and sister were my only friends for a while.

 Despite the isolation, I had a happy childhood because I found fun things to do inside the house.
 When I was 5, my uncle bought me a laptop, an IBM ThinkPad.
 I was intrigued by this new technology and liked playing around on it to learn more.
 My parents did restrict my laptop usage, though.
-I could only use it for a half hour each day until I got older.
+I could only use it for half an hour each day until I got older.
 When I wasn’t using the laptop, I would play video games most of the time to keep me occupied.
-In 2000, when I was 7, my laptop got an internet connection.
+In 2000, when I was 7, my laptop got an Internet connection.
 I upgraded from preloaded games to flash video games on the Cartoon Cartoons website.
 Playing with computers became one of my favorite hobbies.